Old Pahang kingdom: Prehistory

-Archaeological evidence revealed the existence of human habitation in the area that is today Pahang from as early as the paleolithic age.
-At Gunung Senyum have been found relics of mesolithic civilisation using paleolithic implements.
-At Sungai Lembing, Kuantan, have been discovered paleolithic artefacts chipped and without trace of polishing, the remains of a 6,000-year-old civilisation.
+Archaeological evidence shows that humans have inhabited the area that is now Pahang from as early as the Paleolithic Age.
+Relics have been found at Gunung Senyum that show that a Mesolithic civilisation used Paleolithic implements.
+Paleolithic artefacts have been discovered At Sungai Lembing, Kuantan, have been discovered without a trace of polishing, which were the remains of a 6,000-year-old civilisation.
 Traces of Hoabinhian culture is represented by a number of limestone cave sites.
-Late neolithic relics are abundant, including polished tools, quoit discs, stone ear pendants, stone bracelets and cross-hatched bark pounders.
+Late Neolithic relics are abundant, including polished tools, quoit discs, stone ear pendants, stone bracelets and cross-hatched bark pounders.
 By around 400 BC, the development of bronze casting led to the flourishing of the Đông Sơn culture, notably for its elaborate bronze war drums.

-The early iron civilisation in Pahang that began around the beginning of Common Era is associated by prehistorians with the late neolithic culture.
-Relics from this era, found along the rivers are particularly numerous in Tembeling Valley, which served as the old main northern highway of communication.
+The early iron civilisation in Pahang that began around the beginning of Common Era is associated by prehistorians with the late Neolithic culture.
+Relics from this era, found along rivers are particularly numerous in Tembeling Valley, which served as the old main northern highway of communication.
 Ancient gold workings in Pahang are thought to date back to this early Iron Age as well.